MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 ## Importing shopify orders sold internationally

 If you are collecting taxes from multiple countries, you most probably need to define country specific setting in [!INCLUDE[prod_short](../includes/prod_short.md)].
-This is required because when sales document gets created in [!INCLUDE[prod_short](../includes/prod_short.md)], system calcualtes taxes instaed of just reusing ones imported from Shopify.
+This is required because when sales document gets created in [!INCLUDE[prod_short](../includes/prod_short.md)], system calculates taxes instead of reusing ones imported from Shopify.

 Country/region specific settings should be done in the **Shopify Customer Template** window.